WeeklyCoder/Week6/README.md

 ## 💡 Where to start?
 (Ideas)
 - Recommended: Click [here](https://github.com/WeeklyCoder/Week6/blob/main/Lingo%20Dash.xd) to access the Adobe XD Design file and refer the dimensions.
-- Click [here](https://www.figma.com/file/cT8PtEhspnHaiQAKKgpV61/Weekly-Coder?type=design&node-id=0%3A1&mode=design&t=ryojFeN4ROKz9xMk-1) to open the design in Figma.
+- Or, click [here](https://www.figma.com/file/cT8PtEhspnHaiQAKKgpV61/Weekly-Coder?type=design&node-id=0%3A1&mode=design&t=ryojFeN4ROKz9xMk-1) to open the design in Figma.
-- Alternatively, you can make use of the XD, SVG, or SVG file provided to get exact/near-exact dimensions.
+- Alternatively, you can make use of the SVG or PNG file provided to get exact/near-exact dimensions.
+- Click [here](https://github.com/WeeklyCoder/Week5/blob/main/WeeklyCoder_Week6.pde) to get a bare minimum file.

 ## Recommended learning:
 ```- Multidimensional arrays```